 “No damages shall be awarded against a public entity or public employee for pain and suffering resulting from any injury; provided, however, that this limitation on the recovery of damages for pain and suffering shall not apply in cases of permanent loss of a bodily function, permanent disfigurement or dismemberment where the medical treatment expenses are in excess of $ 3,600.00.”

 However, unlike in Pennsylvania, New Jersey does not cap the limits on damages for a wrongful death lawsuit.
 Under the Pennsylvania Tort Claims Act , 42 Pa.
 C.S. § 5522, requires notice to the public entity within six months after the accident happened.
 In addition to the issues mentioned, there are other many complicating factors when making a wrongful death lawsuit against a public entity (i.e. the State, Municipality, or Agency thereof) that need to be addressed by a wrongful death lawyer.

-As you can see there are many complicating factors that need to be considered before a wrongful death lawsuit for the 2 people killed on the New Jersey turnpike can be brought.
-The most important of which are were the 2 pedestrians negligent in being on the turnpike.
+As you can see there are many complicating factors that need to be considered before a wrongful death lawsuit for the 2 people killed on the New Jersey Turnpike can be brought.
+The most important of which is whether the 2 pedestrians were negligent in being on the turnpike.
 Another important factor would be the speed of the officer in question, and whether this accident could have been prevented by him?
-These issues would need to be investigated quickly and thoroughly, because physical evidence gets lost quickly due to the nature of this type accident on a very busy roadway.
+These issues would need to be investigated quickly and thoroughly because physical evidence gets lost quickly due to the nature of this type of accident on a very busy roadway.